 Meet our affiliates

-Tom Ferriss – is a Statistician at Google.
-He is a 2012 graduate of Harvard Law School and a PhD candidate in the Harvard Department of Statistics (on leave).
+Tom Ferriss is a 2012 graduate of Harvard Law School and a PhD candidate in the Harvard Department of Statistics (on leave).
+He is currently a Statistician at Google.
 Tom works with the Lab on the Divorce study and the Federal Court Mediation study.